SystemsApproach/private5g/ran.rst

 gNOI interfaces.
-For the SD-RAN use case, the ONOS-based RIC instead supports a set of RAN-specific north- and south-facing interfaces, but internally takes advantage of the same collection of subsystems (microservices) as in the wireline case.
+For the SD-RAN use case, the ONOS-based RIC instead supports a set of RAN-specific north- and south-facing interfaces, but internally takes advantage of the same collection of subsystems (microservices) as in the wireline case.\ [#]_

+.. [#] Technically, the O-RAN definition of the RIC refers to the
+       combination of xApps and the underlying platform (in our case ONOS), but we emphasize the distinction between two, in keeping with the SDN model of distinguishing between the Network OS and the suite of Control Apps that run on it.

 .. _fig-ric:
 .. figure:: figures/sdn/Slide6.png